Last Updated on November 6, 2022

-If you are looking to purchase a poinsettia plant for yourself or as a gift, and want to get the best value for you hard earned dollar, here’s a couple of things to look for:
+If you are looking to purchase a poinsettia plant for yourself or as a gift, and want to get the best value for your hard-earned dollar, here are a couple of things to look for:

-- When choosing a poinsettia, look for ones that have dark green foliage and fully-colored bracts.
+- When choosing a poinsettia, look for ones with dark green foliage and fully-colored bracts.

-- The best poinsettia plants are ones that are full and balanced.
-Look for one that’s about 2 1/2 times taller than the the pot it’s in, and looks good from all sides.
-A poinsettia plant that has not been pinched back will tend to have more flowers, but the flowers will be noticeably smaller.
+- The best poinsettia plants are full and balanced.
+Look for one about 2 1/2 times taller than the pot it’s in and looks good from all sides.
+A poinsettia plant that has not been pinched back will tend to have more bracts, but they will be noticeably smaller.

-- Look for a poinsettia plant that is just starting to flower.
+- Look for a poinsettia just starting to flower.
 Check the base of the bract.
-New flowers are green and red-tipped.
-Poinsettia bracts maintain their color much longer if you select one that is in the beginning stages of flowering.
+The new flowers are green and red-tipped.
+Poinsettia bracts maintain their color much longer if you select one in the beginning stages of flowering.

-- Always have your poinsettia wrapped if the temperature is below 50 degrees (F) outside.
+- Always have your poinsettia wrapped if the temperature is below 50°F outside.

-- After purchasing, don’t leave the plant wrapped for a long period of time.
+- Don’t leave the plant wrapped too long after purchasing.
 A poinsettia plant that is left wrapped or sleeved will deteriorate quickly.

-You may find a really good deal on a poinsettia in these stores, but remember, you do get what you pay for.
+You may find a good deal on poinsettias in these stores, but remember, you get what you pay for.

-If you really care about getting a quality, locally-grown plant from a trusted source, pay a visit to your local florist.
+Pay a visit to your local florist if you care about getting a quality, locally-grown plant from a trusted source.
 When it comes to poinsettias, they’re the real experts.

 Hopefully, these tips will help you find a quality poinsettia plant at a great price.